rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/Exercise-4.md

     # oc get pods -n $NAMESPACE -o name | grep ubi-pipeline | xargs oc rsh -n $NAMESPACE

-## Creating a Service Account and kubeconfig

-In order to provide the right permissions for our automation in Openshift we need to create a service account for authentication provide it the expected permissions and create an authentication file (kubeconfig).

-### Service account

-First let's create a service account in our namespace :

-    # cat >> ubi-pipeline-sa.yaml << EOF
-    apiVersion: v1
-    kind: ServiceAccount
-    metadata:
-      name: ubi-tekton

-### Permissions

-To make things easy we will give the service account admin permissions on our namespace :

-    # oc adm policy add-role-to-user admin system:serviceaccount:ns-user01:ubi-tekton

-### Generate Kubeconfig

-Fetch the name of the secrets used by the service account.
-This can be found by running the following command:

-    # oc describe serviceAccounts ubi-tekton

-Fetch the token from the secret.
-Using the Mountable secrets value, you can get the token used by the service account.
-Run the following command to extract this information:

-    # oc describe secrets <the service account secret>

-Get the certificate info for the cluster

-Every cluster has a certificate that clients can use to encryt traffic.
-Fetch the certificate and write to a file by running this command.
-In this case, we are using a file name cluster-cert.txt

-    # oc config view --flatten --minify > cluster-cert.txt
-    # cat cluster-cert.txt

-In case you see the output of "insecure-skip-tls-verify: true" that will work as well.
-Copy two pieces of information from here certificate-authority-data and server Create a kubeconfig file

-From the steps above, you should have the following pieces of information

-  - token
-  - certificate-authority-data
-  - server

-Create a file called sa-config and paste this content on to it

-    # cat > kubeconfig << EOF
-    apiVersion: v1
-    kind: Config
-    users:
-    - name: ubi-tekton
-      user:
-        token: <replace this with token info>
-    clusters:
-    - cluster:
-        certificate-authority-data: <replace this with certificate-authority-data info>
-        server: <replace this with server info>
-      name: self-hosted-cluster
-    contexts:
-    - context:
-        cluster: self-hosted-cluster
-        user: ubi-tekton
-      name: ubi-tekton
-    current-context: ubi-tekton
-    EOF

-Now that we have a kubeconfig we can copy it to our image and use it with our oc command to create object in our cluster.

-### YAML Files

 ## The IAC Pipeline